-The fact that the PFP complex as shown in Figure 1.1 has many large structures needs to be accounted for in the atmospheric dispersion modeling.
-The facilities at and around PFP have the potential of affecting dispersion patterns through various meteorological phenomena, including building wake effects.
-The calculations have been run using AERMOD (40 CFR 51, Appendix W), a computer code developed by the U.S. Environmental Protection Agency (EPA).
-This code calculates dispersion patterns considering building wake effects and other meteorological phenomena.
-The results from the AERMOD calculations are being used to help plan demolition activities that will keep potential contamination within the limits established for the project contamination area and define exclusion zones.
+The PFP complex shown in Figure 1.1 has many large structures that will influence the local atmospheric dispersion.
+These structures have the potential to affect dispersion and deposition patterns through various meteorological phenomena, including building wake effects.
+Atmospheric dispersion calculations have been made using the AERMOD (40 CFR 51, Appendix W) dispersion model developed by the U.S. Environmental Protection Agency (EPA).
+AERMOD is the EPA's recommended dispersion model for regulatory applications; the model incorporates the latest understanding of atmospheric dispersion, and it explicitly accounts for building wake effects.
+The results from the AERMOD calculations are being used to help plan demolition activities that will keep potential contamination within the limits established for the project contamination area and to define exclusion zones.

-The 234-5Z building is approximately 152 m (500 ft) long and 55 m (180 ft) wide.
-The floor levels are the basement, first floor, duct level, and second floor.
+The 234-5Z building is approximately 152 m (500 ft) long and 55 m (180 f) wide.
+The floor levels are the basement, the first floor, the duct level, and the second floor.
 The frame is structural steel with an outer sheathing of aluminum panels over rock wool insulation and 16-guage sheet metal.
 There are also 20-cm (8-in.) thick interior reinforced concrete walls, principally running in the east-west direction, and two box-type reinforced concrete stairwells.
 The stairwells extend to the roof; the reinforced concrete walls stop at the second floor.
 Contamination levels are quite variable within this large structure; the bulk of residual contamination is expected to reside in the central core and on the duct level.